gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 the Z3 theorem prover, which is based on Sastisfiability-Modulo-Theories (SMT).

-### General Constraints on Output and Auxiliary Decision Variables
+### 2.1 General Constraints on Output and Setup of Auxiliary Decision Variables

 Every global variable and function entry must be assigned to a valid enclave.
 Instructions and parameters are assigned the same enclave as their containing